LarsBehrenberg/IA-prototype/content/posts/first-impressionist-exhibition.md

       The exhibition ran from 15 April 1874 (two weeks before the start of the Salon) until 15 May 1874.
     sideGalleryImages:
-      - /assets/nadar-atelier-in-1860.jpg
+      - imageUrl: /assets/nadar-atelier-in-1860.jpg
-      - /assets/cham-caricature-in-1874.jpg
+      - imageUrl: /assets/cham-caricature-in-1874.jpg
-      - /assets/catalog-cover-impressionist-exhibition-1874.jpg
+      - imageUrl: /assets/catalog-cover-impressionist-exhibition-1874.jpg
   - textTitle: Paintings on display
     text: >-
       ### The most famous painting to be displayed was Claude Monet’s Impression